 A coded message on the Net becomes an irresistible puzzle for Mike, Pi, Bec, Marcello and Ram.
-Following the clues leads them to a meeting with Alexandra Davis, head of Software company Catalyst, and a job testing video games after school!
-The job of their dreams which brings unexpected surprises including the discovery of Virgil, a strange artificial intelligence loose on the Net.
+Following the clues leads them to a meeting with Alexandra Davis, head of software company, Catalyst, and a job testing video games after school!
+It's the job of their dreams, that brings unexpected surprises - including the discovery of Virgil, a strange Artificial Intelligence loose on the Net.

-Marcello tries to make money selling Ram's new invention.
+Marcello tries to make money by selling Ram's new invention.
 Ram, realising Marcello is ripping him off, dissolves the partnership and then sells one of his amazing new game converters to a strange girl, Louise.
-Unfortunately Louise's TV blows up and she blames Ram.
-Will the other kids be able to save Ram before he becomes a meal for Louise's huge dog "Predator"?
+Unfortunately, Louise's TV blows up and she blames Ram.
+Will the other kids be able to save Ram before he becomes a meal for Louise's huge dog 'Predator'?

 It's Only Words

 A computer virus invades Catalyst, and it's a fight against the clock to save Alex's game, Trillin, and indeed, the whole of Catalyst.
 The kids are not at their best, as there's friction between Mike and Bec.
 Bec believes he should have stood up for her when his friends made racist comments to her.
 No matter how much Mike apologises, the team is edgy.

 Bec is intrigued and delighted by a 'Net romance' she's pursuing.
 The boys are sceptical, and their worst fears are realised when they find out it's really Virgil writing love letters to Bec.
 Pi tries to think of a way to save Bec from the humiliation of finding out she's romancing a program!
 How can she do this, when her own lies are getting her deeper in trouble herself?